spring-media/Carlos/README.md

 The files are contained in the `Carlos` folder.

 If you want to integrate Carlos in a WatchOS 2 app, please don't include the file `MemoryWarning.swift`.

+If you want to integrate Carlos in a Mac OS X app, please don't include the files `MemoryWarning.swift` and all the files with the `+iOS` suffix.
+Additionally, please include the files with the `+Mac` suffix.

 ## Playground